MicrosoftDocs/power-automate-docs/articles/multi-step-logic-flow.md

 Start with a flow that has a **Send an email** action.

 1. Select **Show advanced options**, which is located at the bottom of the **Send an email** card.

-You will then see the advanced options for sending an email.
+     You'll then see the advanced options for sending an email.

     ![Sharepoint triggers](./media/multi-step-logic-flow/advanced.png)

 1. Select **High** from the **Importance** list, and then select **Hide advanced options** to hide the advanced options.

 1. Select **Update flow**, which is located on the menu at the top of the screen.

-This saves your changes.
+     This step saves your changes.